Phase module

 The decision variable represented in the model is the biomass per hectare on a given LMU at harvest.
 To account for the fact that LMUs are rarely 100% arable due to patches of rocks, gully’s, waterlogged area and uncleared trees the yield is adjusted by the arable proportion. (e.g. if wheat yields 4 t/ha on LMU5 and LMU5 is 80% arable then 1 unit of the decision variable will yield 3.2t of wheat).

 Furthermore, as detailed in the machinery chapter, sowing timeliness can also impact yield.
-Dry sowing tends [4] to incur a yield reduction due to forgoing an initial knockdown spray.
+For example, sowing to early may incur a yield reduction due to increased frost or forgoing an initial knockdown spray.
 While later sowing incurs a yield loss due to a reduced growing season.

 Parameters: